Exclusive!

 interlude

-Potter's Wheel shows the hands of
+Wheel shows the hands of a potter (Georges

-first by Charles Williams's The Young Ballerina,
+by Charles Williams's The Young Ballerina,

 then by Haydn Wood's Sadler's Wells.